dustinpfister/blog_posts/README.md

 # blog_posts

 These are the markdown files that are used to build by website here at github pages at [https://dustinpfister.github.io](https://dustinpfister.github.io/).
+The build process involves the use of the node.js powered static site generator called [hexo](https://github.com/hexojs/hexo).

-## Setup
+## 1 - Setup

 After setting up a new instance of hexo by calling hexo init, clone this repo down, then delete the _posts folder in the hexo folder and create a new symbloic link for _posts in place of it pointing to the _posts folder in this repo.
 Some of the posts do use custom hexo tags that can be found in my [hexo_sitesource](https://github.com/dustinpfister/hexo_sitesource) repo.

-### Windows 10
+### 1.1 - Making a symbolic link in Windows 10

 In windows I use the mklink command to make a symbolic link to the _posts folder in this repo.